getfem/getfem/doc/sphinx/source/userdoc/linalg.rst

 :file:`gmm/gmm_MUMPS_interface.h`.
 In order to use |mumps|, you have to indicates some options to the configure shell::

-  MUMPS_CFLAGS=" -I /path/to/MUMPS/include "
+  --with-mumps-include-dir=" -I /path/to/MUMPS/include "
-  MUMPS_LIBS=" F90 libraries and libs of MUMPS to be linked "
+  --with-mumps=" F90 libraries and libs of MUMPS to be linked "

+alternatively, the option --enable-mumps will serach for an installed MUMPS library.

 For instance if you want to use the sequential version of |mumps| with double and complex double::

-  MUMPS_CFLAGS=" -I /path/to/MUMPS/include "
+  --with-mumps-include-dir=" -I /path/to/MUMPS/include "
-  MUMPS_LIBS=" ...F90libs...  -L /path/to/MUMPS/lib -ldmumps -lzmumps -lpord
+  --with-mumps=" ...F90libs...  -L /path/to/MUMPS/lib -ldmumps -lzmumps -lpord
               -L /path/to/MUMPS/libseq -lmpiseq "

 where ``...F90libs...`` are the libraries of the fortran compiler used to compile